 To sum it all up – you will never be bored in Bangla Street as there is plenty to look at!

-If you want to have a fun night out and meet new friend, why not join a bar crawl tour of Bangla Road with a party guide!
+If you want to have a fun night out and meet new friends, why not join a bar crawl tour of Bangla Road with a party guide!

 - Where to find Bangla Walking Street: You will easily see and hear it.
 It is located near the Jungceylon Shopping Mall, between Rat-U-Thit Road and Beach Road, Patong